sarahbaker/www.bakertunes.com/pianomusic/morningsun.md

   - Easy Piano
 ---

-This piece was written for my daughter, Estelle, who is 11.
+This piano piece was written for my daughter, Estelle, who is 11.
 She's learning the piano and plays the viola.

 I was delighted to see her playing the right hand melody of this piece on her viola recently and really enjoying the tune.